 We welcome you inside!

-The new Charlevoix Public Library, now ten years old, is a success story due to the hard work and dedication of the Board of Trustees, hundreds of volunteers, the taxpayers of the Charlevoix Library District…but especially……the staff…a terrific group of professionals who welcome everyone, answer questions and make sure this library is a place for everyone to meet, to learn, and to be inspired.
+The new Charlevoix Public Library, now thirteen years old, is a success story due to the hard work and dedication of the Board of Trustees, hundreds of volunteers, the taxpayers of the Charlevoix Library District…but especially……the staff…a terrific group of professionals who welcome everyone, answer questions and make sure this library is a place for everyone to meet, to learn, and to be inspired.

 We wonder what the next ten years will bring?